-Explain it as a health need
+Compare It to a health need

 Talk to families at Open House

-Brandy, The Counseling Teacher
+The Counseling Teacher Brandy

 Communicate about Your Services